Qualis/www-qual-is/_posts/science-and-religion.md

 Thomas Kuhn observed that paradigm shifts function partially like conversion experiences: not merely gradual accumulations of evidence, but sudden gestalt switches in how reality appears, yet still constrained by anomaly accumulation, predictive power, and problem-solving capacity.

 Each shift demonstrates that truth is provisional, conditional, and subject to the expansion of our modes of disclosure.
 What seemed unshakable becomes merely useful approximations within limited domains.
 Skepticism, not certainty, is the real driver of knowledge.

+Our latest technological leap—artificial intelligence—represents another expansion of disclosure, exhibiting these same technological, philosophical, and institutional patterns.

 ## Our Latest Sense Organs